Course Details

 to its members.
 This is organised by and for the students.
 This will

-be supported by talks from visiting lecturers and visits when
+be supported by talks from visiting lecturers and and online seminars with the local universities.
+In addition,

 How do you support students outside of lessons?